How to Recognize Spiritual Weeds in Your Life

 Jesus explains that the seed in this parable is the word of God.

-“The one who received the seed that fell among the thorns is the man who hears the word, but the worries of this life and the deceitfulness of wealth choke it, making it unfruitful.”
+“As for what was sown among thorns, this is the one who hears the word, but the cares of this world and the deceitfulness of riches choke the word, and it proves unfruitful.”
 Matthew 13:22.
+ESV.

-Weeds/thorns (i.e., worries of life, deceitfulness of wealth) left unchecked can choke out the message of His Word and prohibit the growth of fruit we are trying to produce.
+Biblical weeds/thorns (i.e., worries of life, negative thoughts, deceitfulness of wealth) left unchecked can choke out the seeds of faith and prohibit the growth of spiritual fruit we are trying to produce.

 Jesus used the word “deceitfulness” suggesting that we may not even be aware of the choking out of His message.